armory/docs/content/en/docs/installation/armory-deployments-for-spinnaker.md

 # Refresh your repo cache.
 helm repo update

-# The `accountName` opt, is what this cluster will render as in the
+# The `accountName` opt is what this cluster will render as in the
 # Spinnaker Stage and Armory Cloud APIs.
 helm install aurora \
     --set agent-k8s.accountName=my-k8s-cluster \